Introduction to MongoDB GUI Tools

 Studio 3T is an integrated development environment for the team working in Mongo DB.
 It has a visual query builder, which means the developer can drag and drop the fields to visualize and create a query.
 It also supports in-place editing.
-One can simply double click the field and edit the data.
+One can double click the field and edit the data.
 It can also translate the code into other languages like Node.js, PHP, Python, Java, and C#.
-It can also collections data side by side and keep them in sync.
+It can also make collections data side by side and keep them in sync.

 3. MongoDB Compass

 MongoDB GUI tool compass provides a GUI to analyze and understand the data without MongoDB syntax knowledge.
 It also analyzes documents, let’s users implement document validation and displays rich structures.
 It lets the user view query performance and manage indexes.